sofiayoon/sofiayoon/README.md

 Most of my personal projects are unfortunately in Cornell’s Github Enterprise system where you need Cornell authentication, but feel free to explore smaller projects in this github account!

-I first started programming at Cornell, and I was instantly fascinated by it.
-I saw programming as a virtual lego project with snippets of code as its building blocks.
-I hope to continue to learn more about software development, while using the technical skills I gain for a greater good.

 👩🏻‍💻 **About Me** <br>

 🏫 Former software engineer intern at [edX](https://www.linkedin.com/school/edx/about/) <br>